wangyihaier/MCW-Internet-of-Things/Whiteboard design session/WDS-trainer-guide-Internet-of-Things.md

 2. What would you use to query these blob files?

-    *Use Databricks File System (DBFS) if the storage account is mounted in Databricks, or it could be accessed via a `wasbs` path in Databricks, or HiveQL on HDInsight, Spark SQL on HDInsight, or Azure SQL Data Warehouse all of which can read from Azure Storage blobs.*
+    *A Databricks notebook should be used to query the blob files.
+The storage account containing the blob files can be mounted in Databricks File System (DBFS), or they could be accessed via a `wasbs` path in Databricks.
+If HDInsight is used, HiveQL or Spark SQL can be used for querying the files.
+Azure SQL Data Warehouse can also be used to read from Azure Storage blobs.*

 3. How would you orchestrate the processing and retain visibility into the status of the data flow?
 How would you configure this data flow?
 Be specific on what activities you would use.

     *You can orchestrate the processing and get a status in flowchart form of the data flow by using Azure Data Factory (ADF).
 In ADF, you would configure a pipeline that has as input a dataset that is pointing to blob storage (where the telemetry data lives), and as output a dataset that writes the data to SQL Database.
-The pipeline itself would consist of a single activity, a Hive activity that executes the Hive query previously defined (and stored in blob storage).
+The pipeline would contain an activity to execute a Databricks notebook, which would start a Databricks cluster on-demand, perform any data processing required, and output the results back into blob storage.
+A copy activity in the pipeline would then write the data to SQL Database.
+Alternatively, a single Hive activity that executes a previously defined Hive query (stored in blob storage) cound be used.
 An on-demand HDInsight cluster would be used for computation of the Hive query.*

 #### Cloud to device communication